annafergusson/cuttingshapes/README.md

 <img src="man/figures/README-example3-1.png" width="100%" />

-You can also create some text to cut out of the pumpkins\!
+You can also create some text to cut out of the pumpkins!
 Just make sure the background color is set when you create a blank image.

 ``` r
 word <- image_blank(width = 800,